carpentries-incubator/pangenomics/_episodes/03-get_homologues.md

 ~~~
 {: .language-bash}

 To generate the directory clusters with BDBH, this option is default.
+We use the -c flag to generate a report from core and pangenome.
 ~~~
-$ get_homologues.pl -d data_get
+$ get_homologues.pl -d data_get -c
 ~~~
 {: .language-bash}